Shemaremy/React-Basics/README.md

   ## We need to install Vite first of all

   a.
-Install Vite(Lets use suggested version) :   npm create vite@4.1.0     (Fill all and we'll be using Typescript variant)
+Install Vite(Lets use suggested version) :        (Fill all and we'll be using Typescript variant)

   b.
 Run : cd "your_file_name" to browse to your folder where your project is.
-Ex: npm "First React Project"
+Ex: cd "First React Project"

   c.
 Run : npm i      (To install all third party libraries)